 Quarter Horse Breed

 The largest single breed registry of any animal in the world is not a beloved dog or cat breed but is actually the Quarter Horse.
-Indisputably America's most beloved horse might be considered today as the World's most beloved horse.
-Over 5 million Quarter horses have been registered across the world.
-The number of registered Quarter Horses overseas, especially in Europe have been on the rise and the popularity spike for Quarter Horses does not look like it is going down anytime soon.
+Indisputably America's most beloved breed might be considered today as the World's most beloved horse.
+Over 5 million Quarter Horses have been registered across the world.
+The number of registered individuals overseas, especially in Europe has been on the rise and the popularity spike for Quarter Horses does not look like it is going down anytime soon.
 After all, their diversity, easy-going attitudes and success in a variety of competitive events make a good Quarter Horse an easy sell.

-Quarter Horses can be short and stocky or tall and lean.
-Typically they stand between 14 and 16 hands tall but many Appendix Quarter Horses, or Quarter horses crossed with Thoroughbreds (and registered under the AQHA) can be as tall as 17.2 hands tall.
-Quarter horses can be registered in any color, including spotted, as long as their parents are registered.
+They can be short and stocky or tall and lean.
+Typically they stand between 14 and 16 hands tall but many Appendix Quarter Horses, or crossbreeds (and registered under the AQHA) can be as tall as 17.2 hands tall.
+They can be registered in any color, including spotted, as long as their parents are registered.
 After all, the foundation stock of Paint Horses heavily crosses over to the early Quarter Horses.
 Quarter horses should have well defined muscling, a strong, well defined jaw, smaller head and ears, and a deep chest and barrel.
 Foundation Quarter horses, a separate registry from the AQHA seek to preserve the ranch-style breeding and are everything opposite of an Appendix Quarter Horse.
 They are small, standing around 14 to 15 hands tall, are extremely compact and well muscled.